mattdance/vgi_project/README.md

 	<ul>
-	<li>The geostack that I envision is stack_concept.png</li>
+	<li>The geostack that I envision is stackconcept.png</li>
-	<li>The splash page will inlcude a disclaimer that indicates a user is about to contribute potentially provate data to a (see wireframe_splash.png).</li>
+	<li>The splash page will inlcude a disclaimer that indicates a user is about to contribute potentially provate data to a (see wf1.jpg).</li>
-	<li>The main page posses the zoom, drawing and layer control tools (see wireframe_main.png).</li>
+	<li>The main page posses the zoom, drawing and layer control tools (see wf2.jpg).</li>
-	<li>When the user selects a drawing tool, they must also provide a title and description of that tool prior to saving whatever spatial element that they contribute (see wireframe_add_polygon.png).</li>
+	<li>When the user selects a drawing tool, they must also provide a title and description of that tool prior to saving whatever spatial element that they contribute (see wf2.jpg and wf3.jpg).</li>

 </p>